cNori/UniversalItemSystem/README.md

 # **Universal Item System for Flax Engine**

-Allows to make anny kind of item
+Allows to make anny kind of item for any kind of game

 > [!NOTE]
 > System has some custom net code.